-A few people have reached out to me about how I made my Climbing Gear Link.
+A few people have reached out to me about how I made my Breath of the Wild Climbing Gear Link.
 With some time to sit down and write, I thought it would be a good opportunity to create this Climbing Gear Link cosplay tutorial.

 A heads up, I actually only started documenting more of my cosplay making activities.
 Consequently, this guide is going to be more text heavy—future cosplays will be more well documented 😅